philipmat/philipmat.github.io/_posts/2018-10-13-aspnetcore_claims_with_windowsauthentication.md

 Before we implement `IClaimsTransformation` a couple notes about it.

-First, they run on each `AuthenticateAsync` call, which means for IIS Authentication they run only once and whatever claims we add to the collection are cached for as long as the user is logged in.
+First, they run on each `AuthenticateAsync` call, which means for IIS Authentication they *may* run only once and whatever claims we add to the collection are cached for as long as the user is logged in.
-If we remove a logged in user from the list of administrators, they will continue to behave as such until they log in again.
+If we remove a logged in user from the list of administrators, they *might* continue to behave as such until they log in again.

 Second, they run *on each* `AuthenticateAsync` call, so we will heed this warning from the